Do you sell M-80s and/or Cherry Bombs?

 Should I let kids play with fireworks?

 - Children should not handle fireworks.
 Only adults should be allowed to use fireworks.
 Never allow children to handle, light, or play with fireworks.
 Even teens, 18 or older, should only use fireworks under close adult supervision.
+Parents, it is especially important to talk to your teens about the unsafe and irresponsible use of fireworks.
+For example, there are many viral videos circulating on social media right now that seemingly glorify irresponsibility.
+No amount of internet fame is worth risking injury to oneself or others or damage to property.

 - Always follow the law.
 Obey all local, state, and federal laws regarding the use and possession of fireworks.
 If you are unsure of local laws, contact your local AHJ (Authority Having Jurisdiction).
 The local AHJ may be the fire chief, township chairperson, etc. It is also important that you understand the intended use and possible hazards associated with each firework, so be sure to read and follow all labels, cautions, directions, and warnings.